Random Abstract Cell Complexes: Introduction

 Since the seminal work of \erdosrenyi{}~\cite{erdos1959random}, random models of relational data described by graphs have been a mainstay topic of interest within probability theory, statistics, data science and machine learning.
 The interest in such random graphs can be motivated from at least three perspectives.
 First, they are vital as generative models for complex networks in various disciplines, including social sciences, physics, and biology~\cite{albert2002statistical,drobyshevskiy2019random}, as they enable the theoretical and empirical study of how certain (random) connection mechanisms can influence the make-up of a network.
 Second, random models can serve as null models to evaluate whether some observed network statistics may be deemed significant.
 Third, random models can generate synthetic input data for training machine learning models, or for controlled experiments and benchmarking of network analysis algorithms.

-Starting from the \erdosrenyi{} (ER) model~\cite{erdos1959random} and its variation by Gilbert~\cite{gilbert1959random} a vast array of models for random graphs has been developed, such as the Stochastic Block Model~\cite{holland1983stochastic}, the Configuration Model~\cite{fosdick2018configuring}, etc. (see Appendix for more related literature).
+Starting from the \erdosrenyi{} (ER) model~\cite{erdos1959random} and its variation by Gilbert~\cite{gilbert1959random}, a vast array of models for random graphs has been developed, such as the Stochastic Block Model~\cite{holland1983stochastic}, the Configuration Model~\cite{fosdick2018configuring}, etc. (see \cref{app:relwork} for more related literature).
 Many of these models allow for the direct or indirect specification of certain network statistics --- e.g., density, triangle counts, degree distribution --- to be preserved (either exactly or in expectation) in samples drawn from the model.

 Recently, there has been a trend in studying higher-order network models such as hypergraphs and simplicial and cellular complexes~\cite{bick2023higher,torres2021and,battiston2020networks}.
 These richer models for relational data have gained interest as they enable the study of complex network structures with interactions beyond pairwise relationships, which have been deemed to be essential to model certain systems.
 In contrast to random graph models, the landscape of models for these higher-order networks is however far less developed (see appendix for related work).
-In particular, even though (abstract) cell complexes feature prominently in topological data analysis~\cite{wasserman2018topological}, and in the emerging area of topological signal processing~\cite{barbarossa2020topological,schaub2021signal} and topological deep learning~\cite{hajij2022topological}, there are hardly any models for random abstract cell complexes. \Cref{app:relwork} provides a more in-depth overview of related work.
+In particular, even though (abstract) cell complexes feature prominently in topological data analysis~\cite{wasserman2018topological}, and in the emerging areas of topological signal processing~\cite{barbarossa2020topological,schaub2021signal} and topological deep learning~\cite{hajij2022topological}, currently, the only practically usable models for random cell complexes are ill-defined ad hoc models \cite{hoppe2023representing}. \Cref{app:relwork} provides a more in-depth overview of related work.